svensk007/DACP/README.md

-school project for disctracted driving or whatever just ignore unless you want to learn a little bit of react or smth
+school project for disctracted driving or whatever just ignore unless you want to "learn" a little bit of react or smth